-- the applicant is homeless - the applicant is experiencing or has experienced family violence in their home - · the applicant needs to move for health reasons - the applicant's home is not appropriate for the size of the household - · the applicant is living in emergency, crisis or transitional housing - the applicant's social housing property is to be sold or redeveloped - the applicant is staying with someone temporarily while they look for a home or; - the applicant is aged 55 years and over and is unable to sustain any other housing options on the basis of affordability.
+- the applicant is homeless - the applicant is experiencing or has experienced family violence in their home - the applicant needs to move for health reasons - the applicant's home is not appropriate for the size of the household - the applicant is living in emergency, crisis or transitional housing - the applicant's social housing property is to be sold or redeveloped - the applicant is staying with someone temporarily while they look for a home or; - the applicant is aged 55 years and over and is unable to sustain any other housing options on the basis of affordability.

-The table below outlines the categories of the Register in order of priority and includes:
+The tables below outline the categories of the Register and includes:

-- priority categories for the purposes of identifying the relative needs of eligible applicants for social housing, and - the priority criteria that must be met by an eligible applicant for a particular priority category to apply to that eligible applicant (with further detail provided in the sections below the table).
+- priority categories for the purposes of identifying the relative needs of eligible applicants for social housing, and - the priority criteria that must be met by an eligible applicant for a particular priority category to apply to that eligible applicant (with further detail provided in Section 11 below).